brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 with 6 different numbers of linear constraints: 1, 2, 10, :math:`n/2`, :math:`n-1`
 and :math:`n+1`.

+..
+Dimo: why *large*?
+Don't we provide (countable) infinitely many instances?

+..
+Dimo: Aren't the 8 single-objective functions from the `bbob` suite?
+If yes, we should probably mention it here

 While concrete details on each of the 48 ``bbob-constr-lin`` constrained functions are given in Section :ref:`sec-test-constrained-functions`, we will detail here the main rationale behind